-- 3.53 unreliable transmission: Transmission of messages from a sender to one or more receivers by means of connectionless-mode data transmission.
-The transmission service is best-effort delivery of the PDU, meaning that messages transmitted by the sender may be lost, duplicated, or received out of order by (any of) the receiver(s). - 3.54 well-known TSAP identifier: A TSAP identifier that has been allocated by an (international) authority that is in charge of the assignment of TSAP identifiers for a particular (inter)networking protocol and the related transport protocols (e.g., the IANA for TCP and UDP port numbers).
-This identifier is guaranteed to be unique in the context of the respective protocol. - 3.55 zone: A Zone (see Figure 3) is the collection of all terminals (Tx), Gateways (GW) and Multipoint Control Units (MCUs) managed by a single Gatekeeper (GK).
+3.53 unreliable transmission: Transmission of messages from a sender to one or more receivers by means of connectionless-mode data transmission.
+The transmission service is best-effort delivery of the PDU, meaning that messages transmitted by the sender may be lost, duplicated, or received out of order by (any of) the receiver(s).

+3.54 well-known TSAP identifier: A TSAP identifier that has been allocated by an (international) authority that is in charge of the assignment of TSAP identifiers for a particular (inter)networking protocol and the related transport protocols (e.g. the IANA for TCP and UDP port numbers).
+This identifier is guaranteed to be unique in the context of the respective protocol.

+3.55 zone: A Zone (see Figure 3) is the collection of all terminals (Tx), Gateways (GW), and Multipoint Control Units (MCUs) managed by a single Gatekeeper (GK).
+A Zone includes at least one terminal and may or may not include Gateways or MCUs.
 A Zone has one and only one Gatekeeper.
 A Zone may be independent of network topology and may be comprised of multiple network segments which are connected using routers (R) or other devices.